rabestro/jetbrains-academy-flashcards/README.md

 This stage is auto-graded.
 The grader will behave as in example, so you can change an internal logic of your code, but the output should be similar.
 Here are some important notes:

   -  When you ask for a definition of a card, you should write the term of the card in quotes.
-Example: Print the definition of "black":.
+Example: `Print the definition of "black":`.
-  -  If the answer is correct, you should print Correct answer..
-And if the answer is wrong, you should print Wrong answer.
-The correct one is "black"., where "black" is the correct definition.
+  -  If the answer is correct, you should print `Correct answer.`.
+And if the answer is wrong, you should print `Wrong answer.
+The correct one is "black".`, where `"black"` is the correct definition.

 ## Stage 4/7: A good stack